 Undergraduate Research in Comparative Functional Genomics (INBRE)

-The Maine IDeA Network for Biomedical Research Excellence (INBRE) is an NCRR/NIH supported network of thirteen Maine institutions including Mount Desert Island Biological Laboratory, the University of Maine, and the Honors College at the University of Maine.
+The Maine IDeA Network for Biomedical Research Excellence (INBRE) is a National Institute of General Medical Sciences of the National Institutes of Health supported network of thirteen Maine institutions including Mount Desert Island Biological Laboratory (MDIBL), the University of Maine, and the Honors College at the University of Maine.

 The overall goal of the Maine INBRE is to strengthen Maine’s capacity to conduct NIH-competitive biomedical research.
-Maine’s INBRE provides research support and core facilities to junor faculty, creates research and training opportunitieis for undergraduate and graduate students, and serves as a pipeline for students to pursue health research careers and enhance the scientific and technological knowledge of Maine’s workforce.
+Maine INBRE provides research support and core facilities to junior faculty, creates research and training opportunities for undergraduate and graduate students, and serves as a pipeline for students to pursue health research careers and enhance the scientific and technological knowledge of Maine’s workforce.

 Through the INBRE grant, the Honors College is able to provide our student with these outstanding opportunities for research in comparative functional genomics:

 With regard to “comparative functional genomics” this is not necessarily as exclusive as it sounds.
-If one is working with model organisms there is always the comparison to human.
-In addition, genomics current includes all the “-omics”, transcriptomics, proteomics, metabolomics, phenomics, since they all tie back to the genome.
+Studies of model organisms allows us to learn about molecular mechanisms that are often conserved with humans.
+In addition, genomics currently includes all the “-omics”, transcriptomics, proteomics, metabolomics, phenomics, since they all tie back to the genome.
 However, functional genomics extends well beyond that, spanning the biological, physical and computational sciences and engineering.
-Therefore, Honors projects that would involve research on development of a new computational tools for handling biological data would fit this limitation.
+Therefore, Honors projects that would involve research on development of new computational tools for handling biological data would fit this limitation.
 Other examples include the research on the development of new analytical tools, e.g. more sensitive devices or smaller devices particularly if there is an obvious human health application.